 - Do you accept insurance?

 - Dr. Anegawa is considered an out-of-network physician, meaning that she does not directly accept any insurance and does not bill insurance.
-This practice structure allows Dr. Anegawa to spend extra time with patients and provide more personalized care, without any corporate interference.
+This practice structure allows Dr. Anegawa to spend extra time with patients and provide more personalized care, without any insurance company dictating your medical care.

-- All fees are paid up front, at the time of visit.
+- All fees are charged to the credit card we have on file, up front, at the time of visit.
 Your credit card information plus a $25 registration fee will be taken at the time of appointment booking.

 - Dr. Anegawa can provide documentation for you to send to your insurance company after your visit.
-Reimbursement is then paid directly to you by your insurance company.
+Reimbursement, if part of your plan, is then paid directly to you by your insurance company.
 You may also submit to your FSA or HSA plan for reimbursement.

 - Amounts paid to you by your insurance company depends on your plan.
-Please check with your insurance provider on amounts reimbursed for "out-of-network physician visits" BEFORE your appointment with Dr. Anegawa.
-Insurance also generally does not cover the cost of the optional Meet & Greet visit.
+Some plans DO NOT allow out of network visits, meaning you will not be reimbursed.
+Please check with your insurance company on amounts reimbursed for "out-of-network physician visits" BEFORE your appointment with Dr. Anegawa.

 - Exception to the above: Medicare, which unfortunately does not reimburse for care by physicians who "opt out" of Medicare participation.
 You may submit to a Medi-gap policy if you have one.
 Read more HERE.
-Dr. Anegawa also offers discounts for Medicare patients - CONTACT us to learn more.
+Dr. Anegawa also offers discounts for Medicare, Medicaid, and Quest patients - CONTACT us to learn more.

 - If you'd like to find out more about your particular insurance's policies on Out of Network care, Dr. Anegawa has gathered some links for your reference HERE.
 Note that while Dr. Anegawa will make every effort to code your service accurately, she does not guarantee that your services will be reimbursed as she does not control insurance company policies.

-- Any lab testing or prescription costs are generally covered by your insurance, subject to your plan's rules and limitations.
+- Any lab testing, imaging, or prescription drug costs are generally covered by your insurance, subject to your plan's rules and limitations.